andytrix/RagdollPhysicsPrototype/README.md

 # Features

-- **Physics-Driven Movement**: The character's movement and interactions are based on physics calculations, providing realistic and dynamic behavior.
+- **Physics-Driven Movement**: The character's movements and interactions are based on physics calculations, providing realistic and dynamic behavior.
 - **Ragdoll Mechanics**: Includes ragdoll elements that allow the character to respond naturally to collisions and forces.
 - **Joint and Motor Control**: Configurable joint constraints and motorized movements enable precise control over limb articulation.
 - **Customizable Settings**: Physics properties such as friction, damping, and restitution can be adjusted to fine-tune character behavior.